 - Companies with diverse management teams produce 19% more revenue.

 Diversity makes businesses better.
 And not just diversity of thought, but actual diversity of gender, race, ethnicity, sexual orientation, life experience, age, and disability.
-Each piece of the diversity puzzle can contribute to the ultimate fabric and overall success of the business.Do you know the difference between #diversity and #inclusion?
-No?
-Read @ClearCompany’s latest blog and find out!
+Each piece of the diversity puzzle can contribute to the ultimate fabric and overall success of the business.What is #DiversityEquityInclusion and how do they differ from each other?
+Find out more about #DEI and how to do it better in the latest from @ClearCompany:

 More equitable job descriptions, equal pay for men and women, blind interviews, and adding underrepresented groups to hiring panels are all helping increase diversity within companies and are giving opportunities that didn’t exist before.